Sep 15, 2024

 From the time that I first held an NES controller, I was a Nintendo kid.
 I was one of those kids who would rather sit in my room listening to records and playing Super Mario BrosCastlevania, and The Legend Of Zelda than going outside to play with other kids.
 It drove my mother and stepfather crazy and became a frequent point of contention between us.

 One of the reasons that I preferred video games to playing outside is that I had a hard time relating to other kids, or anybody else for that matter.
 I have been diagnosed in my adult life as being on the autistic spectrum, but that wasn't as widely recognized when I was growing up in the 80's and early 90's.
 Unless you presented to others as Rain Man, autism was pretty much not even discussed, and the term "neurodivergent" didn't even exist.
 I hit that sweet spot where I was good enough at school and at getting through the day to "pass" as a regular kid for short bursts (something that is now widely recognized as masking), but different enough from most of the other kids to get into a lot of trouble in just about every setting that involved socializing.
 Simply put, I didn't know how to do it, and I'd upset people without ever really understanding how or why.
-It has taken me decades of trial and error, and earning a bachelors degree in psychology, to figure enough of it all to form healthy relationships and to get along with other people.
+It has taken me decades of trial and error, and earning a bachelors degree in psychology, to figure enough of it out to form healthy relationships and to get along with other people.
 When I was in elementary and middle school, the only healthy relationships I had were with people who have the patience of a saint, and I can't say that I've found too many of those.
 Playing Nintendo in my room was an escape.
 There were no expectations, no yelling, no shaming, and no trouble to get into.
 It was just me and the game, and that was how I liked it.

 I was nine years old when The Wizard premiered on December 15th, 1989, and smack in the middle of what would be the four most difficult years of my life.
 I lived with my mother, whose primary method of communicating with me was either through mean-spirited sarcasm or screaming at the top of her lungs, and my stepfather, who took every opportunity he could to explain to me that I wasn't normal.
 My grandparents house was my "safe space", but after my parents divorced, my mother decided to wage a war against my paternal grandparents that doesn't make any more sense to me now than it did when I was a kid.
 Getting to see them was always a struggle, to the point where I once walked over twelve miles on the shoulder of country roads to visit them.
 My mother and stepfather finally reached their breaking point with the trouble that I was getting into at home and at school, and just as The Wizard was beginning to roll out to theaters, they checked me into a child psychiatric facility in Kingston, PA.
 It was called First Hospital Wyoming Valley.
 I was admitted as an inpatient on January 23rd, 1990 and I lived there for the next 34 days.